dotnet-school/dotnet-first-aks-service/README.md

+# Creating .NET5 service and Deploying to AKS

 This article will help you setup your first service on AKS.
 It does not intend to provide an in-depth knowledge on the tech-stack.
 Idea is, that once you have it working you can play around, experiment, explore and enhance to learn the concepts in depth or to create a prototype.

 We will create a simple service and talk about basics of docker and kubernetes.
 You need ***no prior experience with Docker/Kubernetes or Azure for this.***